 Another consideration: you may have other pop-up priorities.
 A pop-up prompting customers to create an account or book a demo might take precedence over an email sign-up form.

 In many cases, it makes sense to have multiple ways customers can sign up for email updates.
 You could put a permanent email sign-up form in your website footer, for example, and augment it with a pop-up window you switch on and off as needed.

 Decide how much information to collect

 Once you’ve decided where to put your email sign-up form, you’ll need to determine which fields to include.

 The simplest sign-up forms are often the most effective.
 After all, you’re asking your customers to do something.
 Don’t make them work for it!
 Only ask for the information you really need – just an email address is usually enough.

 There are a few situations, however, when you might want a bit more:

-Getting the Right Kind of Leads – Adding a few loopholes to your email sign-up filters out contacts you know will be a dead end.
+Getting the right kind of leads – Adding a few hurdles to your email sign-up filters out contacts you know will be a dead end.
 This is especially useful in B2B marketing.
 Forcing leads to provide a business email address, list a company affiliation or pick a job title from a drop-down menu discourages frivolous, low-quality sign-ups.